 Even during peak spawning runs when there are over 100 anglers on the river it is still easy to find good fishing water or a pool to yourself.
 You may have to walk a bit further - perhaps 20-30 minutes, but that is easy on good tracks.

 Free guiding maps to all the main pools are available in TRM’s office.

-The famous Tongariro rainbows originated from Steelhead stock from San Francisco harbour tributaries.
+The famous Tongariro rainbows originated from Steelhead stock from the American West Coast.
 Instead of growing in the Pacific Ocean the trout migrate from the river redds down to Lake Taupo.
-This lake covers about 600 square kilometres.
+This lake covers over 600 square kilometres.
 About three years later they return up the river.

-Spawning runs occur all year round although the biggest runs are in late winter - early spring.
+Spawning runs occur all year round although the biggest runs are in winter to early spring.
 The Trout Centre on the Tongariro includes a hatchery used for kids fishing days and for supplying other locations without the natural physical advantages of a wild fishery.

 All year fishing

 The inaccessible upper reaches of the Tongariro River are closed off from end of May to December for spawning but the main accessible river is available for fly fishing all year round.
 In addition there are other locations where spinning is permitted.